lars-t-hansen/digibygg-poc/snappysense/data-model.md

 ## Device

 An entry in `DEVICE` represents a single device, which can be a sensor or an actuator or both.
-The default for `enabled` is True.
-The default for `reading_interval` is something sensible on the order of 1 hour.
+The default for `enabled` is 1.
+The default for `reading_interval` is something sensible.

-Possible bug: It's possible that the `reading_interval` on a device should be per factor and not for the device as a whole, and that the default `reading_interval` for a factor should be stored in `FACTOR`.

 DynamoDB table name: `snappy_device`.
 Primary key: `device`.
 Sort key: `class`.

+TODO: It's possible that the `reading_interval` on a device should be per factor and not for the device as a whole, and that the default `reading_interval` for a factor should be stored in `FACTOR`.

+TODO: Not obvious that the sort key is necessary.

+TODO: Booleans are a thing, `enabled` need not be an int.

 ```
 DEVICE